 Beamish-Munro Hall, located at the corner of Union Street and Division Street, is named in honour of the families of Robert Beamish (Sci'60) and Donald Munro (Sci'52).
-It is the home of the Integrated Learning Centre and Faculty of Engineering and Applied Science.
+It is the home of the Integrated Learning Centre and Smith Engineering.

 The building opened in May 2004, and in 2005 it was selected as one of the most environmentally advanced buildings in Canada.
 This recognition by the Sustainable Buildings '05 Canadian Team was part of the fourth International Green Building Challenge (GBC) 2005.